 FS1 children have also been taking part in Language in Colour sessions where they have been learning to identify 'who' and 'what doing' words.
 If your child starts to talk in 'chopped up sentences' (eg. man dancing, cow jumping) at home, don't worry, this is just a step we are taking in helping them to name and group types of words.

-P.E will continue to take part weekly, on Friday mornings.
-We will start to get changed for P.E in February so please could we ask that you send a P.E kit in for your child as soon as is possible.
+P.E will continue to take part weekly, on Wednesday mornings.
+We will now get changed for P.E so please could we ask that you send a P.E kit in for your child as soon as is possible.
 All children will require their P.E kit in school weekly please (black shorts and a white T-Shirt in a named bag.
 (No carrier bags please.)
 We encourage parents to leave the PE kit in school for the duration of the term and then take it home for washing during the holidays.

 Stay and Read

 This is a fantastic opportunity for parents to be involved with their children, within the Foundation unit.
-After careful consideration we have decided to change this to every Thursday morning, for the Spring term.
-This is to help engage those parents who were unable to attend on a Wednesday, you are very welcome to join us between 8.45 and 9.00am to read with your child.
+This will continue every Friday morning for the Summer term.
+You are very welcome to join us between 8.45 and 9.00am to read with your child.

 When the children first come into school in a morning, they put their names on a 'feelings chart'.
 This allows us to quickly identify any children who have not come into school feeling happy and address this immediately.
 Your child's well-being is our priority and they need to feel happy, safe and secure before they are ready to learn.
 We also have a 'circle' at the beginning and end of every day where we have the opportunity to share our feelings, thoughts and ideas.

-The children have started going to some assemblies and we are super proud of how well they sit and listen.
-They are very excited about the start of the 'Celebration Assemblies' and to be able to show off their work to you all throughout the year.
+The children attend some assemblies and we are super proud of how well they sit and listen.

-The children are really impressing us with their phonic knowledge and how they are applying their knowledge in their reading and writing.
-This half-term, we will continue to have daily, focused phonic sessions which take place in small groups.
-The children will then have the opportunity to practise and apply their phonic knowledge in the Continuous Provision.
-We are continuing to teach new sounds and tricky words weekly and will be progressing to being able to read and write sentences using these new sounds and words.
-We will continue to change reading books on a Wednesday and we recommend that you listen to your child read their book at least 3 times per week.
+The children are continuing to wow us with their phonic knowledge and how they are applying it in their reading and writing.
+This term, we will continue to have daily, focused phonic sessions which take place in smaller groups.
+The children will then have the opportunity to practise and apply their phonic knowledge in the Continuous Provision and in focused, adult led groups.
+We will continue to change reading books on a Wednesday and if your child has read his/her book and would like to change it during Stay and Read on a Friday morning, there will also be the opportunity for this.
+We recommend that you listen to your child read their book at least 3 times per week.
 Little and often work best so you do not have to read the whole book every time.
-Please can we ask that you sign your child’s reading record when they have read at home as we do reward the children in school with House Points.
+Tricky words are going to be a focus for us this term so we would encourage the children to use their ‘tricky word’ mats at home to help support their learning.

 Characteristics of Effective Learning